 This step provides an overview of your offering while highlighting the features that outshine the competition.
 Identify the unique selling point, salient features and differentiators of the product or solution.
 For example, the level of customer support, flexibility, advantages of the underlying technologies, and so on.
 The key is to not skimp on important technical details.

 Social proof can go a long way in assuaging any apprehensions prospects might have about your product.
 That’s why it’s important to document how your product has helped similar clients and communicate the results and business benefits they’ve achieved.
 Any quantifiable benefit, for example, “a 40% reduction in costs” or “98% reduction in the turnaround time,” etc. should be included in the battle card to ensure you have the facts ready when you need it most.
 In addition, any certifications, awards, and recognition can act as the ace in the hole for wooing your customers.

 Effective objection handling stems from a thorough knowledge of the competition.
 Assessing your competition can help uncover your differentiating strengths and better frame your response to objections.
 Take a step back to pre-empt what your customers might ask, such as “your product is too expensive”, “it does not fit into our business plan”, “your competitor has a similar product at a lower price”, and so on.
-Being clear about your product’s value, including the services come with it, can help allay such concerns.
+Being clear about your product’s value can help allay such concerns.

 Creating well-researched and articulated battle cards is an arduous process.
 It requires a deep understanding of the industry, market, competition, and most importantly, your customer.
 If you’re looking to create battle cards for your sales team, we can help.
 Utilizing decades of experience in market and competitive intelligence, we create impactful battle cards so sales teams focus on what they do best – win customers.
 Contact us to learn more.